Native American Facts For Kids was written for young people learning about the Mohicans for school or home-schooling reports.

 Mohican people also wore moccasins on their feet.

-Here are some photographs and links about Native American Indian clothing in general.
+Here are some photographs and links about Native American traditional clothing in general.

 The Mohicans didn't wear long headdresses like the